Neel14-stack/Assignment/DWH/hadoop.md

   * what exactly happens in namenode safemode ? give some statements
     - it is maintenance state of namenode (fsimage + editlogs to fsimages -> moves to backup node)
     - safemode chages cluster into read only mode

+  * HIVE PARTITIONING VS BUCKETING
+    - partitioning is map-only job, bucketing is reducer job
+    - partitioning is static as well as dynamic

+  * in hive you can copy the schema f